St. Mary's Church, Gdańsk

+St. Mary's Church (Polish: Bazylika Mariacka, St. Marienkirche) is a Roman Catholic church and co-cathedral located in central Gdańsk, Poland.
+Completed in 1502 in the Brick Gothic architectural style, it is one of the world's largest brick churches and among the city's most important landmarks, known to its inhabitants as the Crown of Gdańsk (Polish: Korona Gdańska).
+Together with Oliwa Cathedral, it serves the Archdiocese of Gdańsk.

+The groundbreaking ceremony took place in 1343, however, the construction of the present church began in 1379.
+St. Mary's is an aisled hall church with a transept; its exterior was largely influenced by other churches and temples built across cities or townships in proximity to the Baltic Sea that were part of the Hanseatic League.
+Between 1536 and 1572, St. Mary's Church was used for Catholic and Lutheran services simultaneously.
+Additionally, a domed side chapel in the Baroque fashion was erected for the Kings of Poland and Catholic worship in the late 17th century.

+With a seating capacity of over 25,000 and a volume of approximately 155000 m3, it is one of the three largest brick churches ever constructed, along with San Petronio in Bologna and the Frauenkirche in Munich.
+It was also the second largest Lutheran church in the world from the 16th century until 1945.
+The structure is 105.5 m long, and the nave is 41 m wide; the total width of the church is 66 m.
+The internal height is estimated at 29 m at maximum point.

 History

+Beginnings, construction (14th–16th centuries)

-According to tradition, as early as 1243 a wooden Church of the Assumption existed at this site, built by Duke Swietopelk II.
+According to tradition, as early as 1243 a wooden Church of the Assumption existed at this site, built by Swietopelk II, Duke of Pomerania.

 The foundation stone for the new brick church was placed on 25 March 1343, the feast of the Annunciation.
 At first a six-span bay basilica with a low turret was built, erected from 1343 to 1360.
 Parts of the pillars and lower levels of the turret have been preserved from this building.

 In 1379 the Danzig architect Heinrich Ungeradin and his team began construction of the present church.
 Their building shows some differences from St. Mary's Church in Lübeck, sometimes called the mother of all Brick Gothic churches dedicated to St. Mary in Hanseatic cities around the Baltic, and it has some details in common with Gothic brick churches in Flanders and the Netherlands.
 By 1447 the eastern part of the church was finished, and the tower was raised by two floors in the years 1452–1466.
 From 1485 the work was continued by Hans Brandt, who supervised the erection of the main nave core.
 After 1496, the structure was finally finished under Heinrich Haetzl, who supervised the construction of the vaulting.